Hyacinth Graf Strachwitz: In the Weimar Republic

 After the Armistice in November 1918, Strachwitz was repatriated and returned to a Germany in civil turmoil.
 He travelled to Berlin via Konstanz, at the Swiss-German border, and Munich.

 On his journey he saw many former German soldiers whose military discipline had broken down.
 Unable to tolerate this situation and fearing a Communist revolution, he travelled on to Berlin, arriving at the Berlin Anhalter Bahnhof where he was met by a friend.
 Strachwitz had called ahead asking his friend to bring him his Gardes du Corps uniform, which he put on immediately.
 Berlin was in a state of revolution.
-The newly established provisional government under the leadership of Chancellor Friedrich Ebert was threatened by the Spartacist uprising of the German Revolution, whose ambition was a Soviet-style proletarian dictatorship.
-Ebert ordered the former soldiers, organized in Freikorps (paramilitary organizations) among them Strachwitz, to attack the workers and put down the uprising.
+The newly established provisional government under the leadership of Chancellor Friedrich Ebert was threatened by the Spartacist uprising of the German Revolution, led by Rosa Luxemburg and Karl Liebknecht, and aiming to establish a Soviet-style communist council republic.
+Ebert ordered the former soldiers, organized in Freikorps (paramilitary organizations), among them Strachwitz, to attack the insurgents and put down the uprising.

 In early 1919, following these events in Berlin, Strachwitz returned to his home estate, where he found his family palace taken over by French officers.
+On 25 July 1919, he married Alexandrine Freiin Saurma-Jeltsch, nicknamed "Alda", and their first child, a son, was born on 4 May 1920.

-Upper Silesia was occupied by British, French and Italian forces, and being governed by an Inter-Allied Committee headed by a French general, Henri Le Rond.
+Upper Silesia was occupied by British, French and Italian forces and being governed by an Inter-Allied Committee headed by a French general, Henri Le Rond.
 The Versailles Treaty at the end of World War I had shifted formerly German territory into neighbouring countries, some of which had not existed at the beginning of the war.
 In the case of the new Second Polish Republic, the Treaty detached some 54000 km2 of territory, which had formerly been part of the German Empire, to recreate the country of Poland, which had disappeared as a result of the Third Partition of Poland in 1795.

+Strachwitz' distrust for the French, rooted in his experiences as a prisoner of war during World War I, was immense.
+He believed that only the Italians had played an honest and neutral role in the occupation of Upper Silesia.

 His father urged him to prepare and educate himself in order to take over the family estate and business.
 He was put under the guidance of his father's Oberinspektor (Chief Inspector).
 In parallel, Strachwitz, fearing that Silesia was being "handed over to the Poles", as he viewed the actions of the Inter-Allied Committee, joined the Oberschlesischer Selbstschutz (Upper Silesian Self Defence).
 Strachwitz collected weapons and recruited volunteers, which was prohibited.
 He was caught four times and put in prison in Oppeln by the French.
-Also his father had to go to prison for his opposition to the Inter-Allied Committee.
-His distrust for the French, rooted in his experiences as a prisoner of war during World War I, was immense.
-He believed that only the Italians had played an honest and neutral role in the occupation of Upper Silesia.
-On 25 July 1919, he married Alexandrine Freiin Saurma-Jeltsch, nicknamed "Alda", and their first child, a son, was born on 4 May 1920.
+His father also went to prison for his opposition to the Inter-Allied Committee.